 "For my thoughts are not your thoughts, neither are your ways my ways," declares the LORD.
 As the heavens are higher than the earth, so are my ways higher than your ways and my thoughts than your thoughts—Isaiah 55:8-9

 There have been countless stories of persecuted Christians who have died without seeing the fruits of their labor.
 However, God know all that has been and all that is to come.
-Our labor is not in vein, it is in His hands.
+Our labor is not in vain, it is in His hands.

 Weakness is a direct path to power

 That is why, for Christ's sake, I delight in weaknesses, in insults, in hardships, in persecutions, in difficulties.
 For when I am weak, then I am strong—2 Corinthians 12:10